The Beginner’s Guide to Talking About Family in English

 You’ll need to be familiar with family structures to accurately describe your family members.

-Your immediate family—talking about those closest to you
+Immediate family—talking about those closest to you

-Your extended family—discussing other family members related by blood
+Extended family—discussing other family members related by blood

-Your family by marriage—discussing family related to your spouse
+Family by marriage—discussing family related to your spouse

-When you marry, your family grows bigger.
-You now have a new set of relatives from your spouse’s side of the family called your in-laws.
-Isn’t that exciting?
+After marriage, you now have a new set of relatives from your spouse’s side of the family called your in-laws.
+The conversation might not go this way, but if it does, you’ll be ready!

 All right, let’s move on to some useful expressions you can use to talk about your family relationships.

-12 Expressions You’ll Need to Understand and Use to Describe Your Family
+12 Expressions to Describe Your Family

 To look like